 - An injury to the breast

-- Wearing a very tight bra (though this is rare)
+- Wearing a very tight bra

-3. What are the symptoms of Mondor’s disease?
+3. Symptoms of Mondor’s disease?

 Mammogram and breast ultrasound